 Back to the advantages of fixed bias according to my understanding:

-depending on the DHT used.
+First of all, with fixed bias, you reduce the total resistance of your amp design, as you omit one cathode resistor.
+For the widely-used DHTs like 45, 2A3 or 300B, this is a resistor value in the range of 750 Ohms (2A3) to 1500 Ohms resistance (45; for a 300B tube somewhat around 900 Ohms) in your amp design depending on the DHT used.
 Secondly, you get rid of one by-pass cap, which normally is an electrolytic type.
-Hence, two passive components less in your signal path by using fixed bias is not bad, is it?ย So, again proof for Christoph that his principle “less is more” works just fine. ๐Ÿ™‚ Great for me to be his test person of choice. ๐Ÿ˜‰
+Hence, two passive components less in your signal path by using fixed bias is not bad, is it?ย So, again proof for Christoph that his principle “less is more” works just fine. ๐ Great for me to be his test person of choice. ๐

 Due to the reduced parts count, part quality and part selection becomes more important than ever for the musical qualities of an amplifier.
-And in the art of choosing the best matching parts, audio design “Maรฎtre de Cuisine” Christoph has over the years developed fantastic skills. ๐Ÿ™‚ This he proves with every new amp design!
+And in the art of choosing the best matching parts, audio design “Maรฎtre de Cuisine” Christoph has over the years developed fantastic skills. ๐ This he proves with every new amp design!

 But there is another factor Christoph highly values regarding developing a truly musical tube amp.
 It is the right pair of speakers, which are able to reproduce all of the dynamics as well as nuances and shadings of recorded music; this lets him hear if his tube-amp design implementation andย parts selection delivers the aimed for results.
 In David Haigner’s ETF horn loudspeaker, he found the perfect mates for this job!
 And since then, Christoph’s excitement in building tube amps and coming up with further enhanced tube amp designs has grown vastly.